Germinating the seeds

 Seed pre-treatment -- Soak your seeds in room-temperature water for about 12 hours (not more than 24 hours).

 Keep the soil surface moist (but not soggy).
 If you place the pots in a plastic dome or bag to maintain moisture, keep it open slightly to allow fresh air to enter, to avoid stem rot later.

-After the 6 weeks in the refrigerator, move them back into room temperature.
-They should start sprouting in 4-6 weeks, but allow up to 10 weeks for any slow ones.
+After the 6 weeks in the refrigerator or outside, move them back into room temperature.
+They should start sprouting within 6 weeks, but allow up to 12 weeks for any slow ones.
 When they sprout, give them bright light, but shade them from strong sun the first 2-3 months.